Can Germany Still Pay for Arts Funding? | LatestLY

 "Berlin is poor, but sexy" — the aughties-era slogan by former Mayor Klaus Wowereit today sounds like a mockery to the ears of many arts professionals: The Christian Democrat-led Berlin Senate is cutting its budget by €3 billion, with arts spending alone falling by €130 million.

-The cultural scene is reacting with horror: The criticism ranges from "harsh cuts" to "clear-cutting."
+The cultural scene is reacting with horror.
 Artists and organizations are up in arms, and culture workers recently mounted a large demonstration at Berlin's Brandenburg Gate.

 Long list of cuts in Berlin